Andrew Lawrence (comedian): Political views

 On 25 October 2014, Lawrence wrote a lengthy post on his official Facebook page drawing attention to a perceived rise in "'political' comedians cracking cheap and easy gags about UKIP, to the extent that it's got hack, boring and lazy very quickly" and described such comedians as being "out of touch, smug, superannuated, overpaid TV comics with their cosy lives in their west-London ivory towers taking a supercilious, moralising tone, pandering to the ever-creeping militant political correctness of the BBC".
 Although having previously appeared on several comedy programmes on the channel, he went on to describe "liberal back-slapping panel shows like Mock the Week" as consisting of "aging, balding, fat men, ethnic comedians and women-posing-as-comedians, sit congratulating themselves on how enlightened they are about the fact that UKIP are ridiculous and pathetic".

 The post, and subsequent Twitter disputes with fellow comedians such as Dara Ó Briain and Frankie Boyle, were covered by the UK press.
 On 3 October 2015, he commented on his political beliefs in a post on his website, stating that "I've noticed a number of journalists in comedy have taken to labelling me a 'right-wing comedian'...
 I don't subscribe to any political ideology and I am not in any way affiliated with any political organisation."
 However, he also acknowledged that he has "certainly been very critical of the resurgent hard-left wing in British politics" and "critical of left-wing hysteria on the internet, and the left-wing establishment in comedy".

-2021 controversial comments
+Controversial comments

-In July 2021, following the defeat of the England national football team in the final of the UEFA Euro 2020 competition on penalties to Italy, Lawrence tweeted that "All I'm saying is the white guys scored🤷♂️", in reference to the skin colour of the players who had scored in the penalty shootout.
-After a backlash, he quote tweeted his original tweet, stating that "I can see that this has offended a lot of people, and I'm sorry that black guys are bad at penalties. 🙏".
+In July 2021, following the defeat of the England national football team in the final of the UEFA Euro 2020 competition on penalties to Italy, Lawrence tweeted that "All I'm saying is the white guys scored🤷♂️".
+After Twitter users challenged him, he quoted his original tweet, stating that "I can see that this has offended a lot of people, and I'm sorry that black guys are bad at penalties. 🙏".
 Following the incident, multiple venues cancelled his upcoming shows and publicly denounced his comments as racist.
 He was also dropped by his agent.
-In November 2021, Lawrence broke his silence on the subject and posted an explanatory video to YouTube.
+In November 2021, Lawrence broke his silence on the subject and posted a response on YouTube.

+In May 2025, following a mass casualty traffic incident during Liverpool Football Club's victory parade, Lawrence posted on X that he would "drive through crowds of people" to get out of the city, leading to widespread criticism and the cancellation of his upcoming comedy gig in Southend.
+In response, he expressed his disappointment that the venue had "lost their courage after being bombarded with abuse and threats of violence from online trolls".